light0x00/mybatis-ext/README.en.md

 </dependency>
 ```

-Make your `mapper` extends `io.github.light0x00.mybatisext.BaseMapper`，and specify your `enitty` as the parameterized
+Make your `mapper` extend `io.github.light0x00.mybatisext.BaseMapper`，and specify your `enitty` as the parameterized
 type.

 ```java